 Insight on exposure and survival

 The observed contrasts in seroprevalences across species suggests strong heterogeneities in H5Nx exposure and lethality.
-On one hand, basal predators seem to die before being about to mount a detectable immune response.
-Their exposure rate can thus be estimated directly from their mortality rate.
+On one hand, meso predators seem to die before being about to mount a detectable immune response.
+Their exposure rate could thus be estimated directly from their mortality rate.
 On the other hand, apex predators seem to generally survive infection at least long enough to mount a detectable immune response.
 Notably, two months after the detection of the HPAI outbreak on Steeple Jason, we did not find any dead or symptomatic striated caracaras, yet all the sampled adults had antibodies against H5, indicating that they can survive infection over several months, potentially by clearing it.
 Their exposure rate is thus better estimated through antibody prevalence.
-Overall, this into very high lethality of infection but low exposure rate of basal predators to H5Nx, except on three islands affected by outbreaks, and low lethality of infection but very high exposure rate of apex predators to H5Nx all over the archipelago.
+Overall, this hints to very high lethality of infection but low exposure rate of meso predators to H5Nx, except on three islands affected by outbreaks, and low lethality of infection but very high exposure rate of apex predators to H5Nx all over the archipelago.

 High exposure of apex predators, notably birds of prey and other scavengers, was also observed in Europe and North America40, and, closer to the Falklands, in South Georgia12 and on the Antarctic Peninsula34.
 However, in Europe and Antarctica, outbreaks were associated with high mortality in skuas (Stercorarius spp.)20,34, contrasting with our observations in the Falklands.
 Hence, even though host phylogenetic proximity can be a good predictor of response to infection in some contexts41, taxon-level inference is not enough to fully understand HPAI dynamics in wild communities.

-Within the Falklands, the contrasted impact of HPAI on albatrosses (low exposure, high lethality) versus giant petrels (high exposure, low lethality) points towards an ecological clustering rather than a phylogenetic clustering of species in their response to HPAI.
+Within the Falklands, the contrasted impact of HPAI on albatrosses (low exposure, high lethality) versus giant petrels (high exposure, low lethality) points towards ecological drivers rather than a phylogenetic effect on the response of species to HPAI.
 Indeed, both species belong to the Procellariiformes order, however, they have contrasted ecologies, notably regarding their foraging behaviours.
 Black-browed albatrosses exclusively forage at sea, on marine organisms.
 Giant petrels forage both at sea and inland, and frequently scavenge on other marine predators such as penguins and elephant seals, which could represent a source of infection of AIVs.

 Similarly, within the Anatidae family, we observed contrasted patterns between steamer ducks and upland geese.
 Anatids have historically been considered reservoirs of AIVs, notably HPAI7.
 These species are usually considered to tolerate infection, and are thought to contribute to transmission to other species42.
 In this context, anatids in the Falklands were under high surveillance by the FIG surveillance program and our research team.
 Both steamer ducks and upland geese seemed unimpacted by H5N1 HPAI after its incursion to the archipelago.
-However, steamer ducks appeared to have been wildly exposed to a likely LPAI H5Nx, likely prior to H5N1 HPAI incursion, while upland geese did not show any sign of exposure to H5Nx.
-Nevertheless, because they are abundant and widespread over the archipelago, form dense aggregations in winter, and they forage close to both seabird colonies and human settlements in summer, both species remain a major concern regarding their potential as maintenance and/or bridge host of HPAI in the Falklands.
+However, steamer ducks appeared to have been widely exposed to a likely LPAI H5Nx, likely prior to H5N1 HPAI incursion, while upland geese did not show any sign of exposure to H5Nx.
+Nevertheless, because they are abundant and widespread over the archipelago, form dense aggregations in winter, and forage close to both seabird colonies and human settlements in summer, both species remain a major concern regarding their potential as maintenance and/or bridge host of HPAI in the Falklands.

 Insight on transmission and spread